 Consider the Customer Experience

 Customer experience has a major influence on customer loyalty.
-However, you have almost complete control over the experience your customers have while shopping your WooCommerce store.
+With WooCommerce, you have almost complete control over the experience your customers have while shopping in your online store.

 Things like site design and customer support contribute to a customer’s overall experience, and you can ensure a positive experience simply by choosing the right dropshipping products.